Welcome, Wildcat Families!

 • Assessments and career counseling are available to guide students who are undecided or considering multiple options.

-• Career Services connects students with employers through Wildcat Career Network, our online career platform, where they can find internships, part-time jobs, and full-time positions.
+• Career Services connects students with employers through Handshake, our online job board and app, where they can find internships, part-time jobs, and full-time positions.

 • We host career fairs, employer networking events, and on-campus recruitment to help students gain hands-on experience.